-- Ensure that the Continuing Education Department programs meet standards, guidelines, and regulations of governing agencies.
+- Ensure that Continuing Education Department programs meet standards, guidelines, and regulations of governing agencies.

-- Develop professional relationships with community organizations, businesses, industries, and service organizations.
+- Develop professional relationships and attend meetings with community organizations, businesses, industries, and service organizations.

-- Initiate and assist in coordination and development of Skills Development Fund grant applications and programs.
+- Initiate and assist in the coordination of the Skills Development Fund grant applications and programs.